Qumulo/filelock/README.md

 ## Getting Started

-The script can be used in various configurations, depending on your monitoring and locking requirements.
+The script offers various options based on your monitoring and locking needs.

 ### Basic Usage